surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 WooCommerce simple products, product variations, product attributes, product meta data, and custom fields are all fully supported.

 <!-- /about -->

-**No Settings to Configure:**

-The WPSSO Commerce Manager Catalog Feed XML add-on automatically retrieves all available product information in the language (aka locale) requested.

 **Automatic Multilingual Support:**